tml-tuebingen/nanoGPT-monitored/README.md

-# nanoGPT
+# nanoGPT-monitored

 ![nanoGPT](assets/nanogpt.jpg)

+A fork of [nanoGPT](https://github.com/karpathy/nanoGPT) with integrated training monitoring using [torch-module-monitor](https://github.com/tml-tuebingen/torch-module-monitor).
+The simplest, fastest repository for training/finetuning medium-sized GPTs, now with comprehensive metric tracking for activations, gradients, and parameters throughout the training process.

-The simplest, fastest repository for training/finetuning medium-sized GPTs.
-It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
-Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
-The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
-That's it.
+This repository maintains the clean, readable structure of the original nanoGPT while adding powerful monitoring capabilities.
+The `train.py` file remains straightforward - approximately ~400 lines including monitoring setup - and reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.

 ![repro124m](assets/gpt2_124M_loss.png)

+## What's Different?

+This fork integrates [torch-module-monitor](https://github.com/tml-tuebingen/torch-module-monitor) to track training dynamics in detail:

+- **Activation, Parameter, and Gradient Monitoring**: Track L2 norms and custom metrics for model internals during training
+- **Reference Model Comparison**: Optional tracking of differences between the training model and a frozen reference model
+- **Refined Coordinate Check**: Implements the validation technique from [this NeurIPS 2025 paper](https://arxiv.org/abs/2505.22491) to verify proper hyperparameter transfer
+- **Seamless W&B Integration**: All metrics automatically logged to Weights & Biases dashboards

-Because the code is so simple, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints (e.g. biggest one currently available as a starting point would be the GPT-2 1.3B model from OpenAI).
+The monitoring adds minimal overhead and can be toggled on/off with a simple config flag.
+Because the code is still simple and readable, it's very easy to hack to your needs, customize metrics, train new models from scratch, or finetune pretrained checkpoints.

+## Related Work

+This approach complements other nanoGPT research forks like [nanoGPT-mup](https://github.com/EleutherAI/nanoGPT-mup), which implements Maximal Update Parameterization for better hyperparameter transfer.
+Both projects aim to make neural network training more interpretable and reliable through systematic monitoring and parameterization.

 ## install

 ```
-pip install torch numpy transformers datasets tiktoken wandb tqdm
+pip install torch numpy transformers datasets tiktoken wandb tqdm torch-module-monitor
 ```

 Dependencies: